'Grow Up' Makes the Simple Act of Climbing a Joy

 To that end, the controls in Grow Up (and Grow Home) are purposely squishy and imprecise.
 That worked pretty well because Grow Home wasn’t demanding much precision from the player.
 That’s less true here.
 During the challenge sequences, it’s largely about precision!
 Sure, you can just avoid the challenges, as they’re not required to progress in the game, but I used the last game as a stress reliever, and it felt odd to be barking at the screen in the sequel.

 When I’m climbing, I’m happy.
 When I’m falling, I’m happy.
-Though Grow Home has lost some of that focus, it’s in service of trying to provide more of that.
-There’s still nothing else like Grow Home.
+Though Grow Up has lost some of that focus, it’s in service of trying to provide more of that.
+There’s still nothing else like Grow Up.
 In most games, you’re excited to save the world.
 Here, satisfaction is climbing a tree.

 Grow Up is out today on PC, Xbox One, and PlayStation 4.